camptocamp/docker-odoo-project/README.md

 ### pytest-cov

 pytest-cov is also included and can be used to generate a coverage report.
-You can simply add --cov=MODULE_PATH to your pytest to get a text version in the shell, or export it as HTML so you can browse the results.
+You can add --cov=MODULE_PATH to your pytest to get a text version in the shell, or export it as HTML so you can browse the results.
-To export it to HTML, simply add --cov-report=HTML:EXPORT_PATH
+To export it to HTML, add --cov-report=HTML:EXPORT_PATH

 ### runmigration